The marvellous view of Haifa was for hundreds of thousands of new immigrants coming from the sea the first,

 Jews, but also to enable residents without private cars to go to the beach or visit relatives on

-Shabbat.
+Sabbath.
 Haifa’s secular transportation policy remains a symbol of its socialist, egalitarian

 values—the city has long been nicknamed “Red Haifa”—which endure in the face of Israel’